kingsquare/json-schema-form-php/README.md

 See ```examples``` folder for a few more options.

-A minimum amount of JavaScript is required for validation and proper array-support.
+Extra styling and JavaScript is required for proper presentation and validation.

-Please see and adjust the provided JavaScript _or_ just add the following snippet to the <head>-section of your page

-<script data-main="/path/to/jsonSchemaForm.js" src="//cdnjs.cloudflare.com/ajax/libs/require.js/2.1.10/require.min.js"></script>

 ```

-### Extra options

 ## Running the tests

     $ phpunit